ahmadmac01/image-generation-diffusion-model/README.md

     !pip insatall -r requirements.txt
 ```
 ## Usage
-The code defines a simple web interface where users can input a text prompt to generate an image of a stray cat.
+The code defines a simple web interface where users can input a text prompt to generate an image.
 ## Import libraries
 ```python
 import gradio as gr